 These supplementary valuations are carried out between valuations in order to bring these properties in to line and are based on the same levels of value used for the general valuation.
 Supplementary rates notices may be issued based on the new valuation during a rating period.

-Revaluations are carried out every two years to better reflect market relativity.
-Current valuations are based on values at 1 January 2016 which is a statutory requirement set down by the Valuer-General.
-The next revaluation will come in to effect on 1 July 2018, and will be based on the values as at 1 January 2018.
+Revaluations are carried out every year to better reflect market relativity.
+Current valuations are based on values at 1 January 2018 which is a statutory requirement set down by the Valuer-General.
+The next revaluation will come in to effect on 1 July 2019, and will be based on the values as at 1 January 2019.

 Objections to Valuations